yaene/qemu/docs/devel/testing/functional.rst

 The cache is populated in the ``~/.cache/qemu/download`` directory by default, but the location can be changed by setting the ``QEMU_TEST_CACHE_DIR`` environment variable.

+To force the test suite to re-download the cache, even if still valid, set the ``QEMU_TEST_REFRESH_CACHE`` environment variable.

 Skipping tests
 --------------